nginxinc/kubernetes-ingress/docs/content/configuration/policy-resource.md

 #### JWT Merging Behavior

-This behaviour is similar to using a local Kubernetes secret where a VirtualServer/VirtualServerRoute can reference multiple JWT policies.
+This behavior is similar to using a local Kubernetes secret where a VirtualServer/VirtualServerRoute can reference multiple JWT policies.
 However, only one can be applied: every subsequent reference will be ignored.
 For example, here we reference two policies:
 ```yaml
 policies:
 - name: jwt-policy-one